Anandk008/tictactoe/README.md

-# tictactoe
+# Tic Tact Toe
-This a web based game this was made while I was bored in class lectures
+This a web based game this was made while I was bored in class lectures.